ChandreshThakur/Exploratory-Data-Analysis/README.md

 > “Wish you the very best, all of you”

 ### Solution:
-- I solve this in jupyter notebook.
+- I solved this in jupyter notebook.
+- All clear explaining of what is asked and solution outline is in the jupyter notebook